Incorporating Basic Obedience Into Every Day Life

 Practice your look command on walks when another dog or animal is distracting, or at meal times before you set your dog’s food down.

-mental stimulation can be almost as tiring as a physical exercise.
+A tired dog is usually a well-behaved dog and mental stimulation can be almost as tiring as a physical exercise.

 How do you incorporate basic obedience commands into your everyday life?